 After two weeks of long drive days and a variety of scenery we boarded the ferry for the island of Ile Sainte Marie.
 The ferry port is overcrowded, dirty, bustling, loud and exactly as I expected.
 The ferry itself was overloaded with cargo and passengers the way Africa is notoriously famous for, and also as I imagined.

 There are a few companies who can deliver you to the island and a few different entry ports so do your homework and choose which suits you best.
 It can get choppy so plan ahead with seasickness tablets, and you might want to take some fresh mint to rub under your nose as the life-jackets have a particular ‘lived in’ smell, but apart from that everything was as expected and took 1.5hours.

-Ile Saint Marie and Ile Aux Natte Island
+Ile Sainte Marie and Ile Aux Natte Island

-The port town has all the usual suspects you could wish for including money machine, pharmacy, restaurants, bars and souvenirs.
+Ile Sainte Marie port town has all the usual suspects you could wish for including money machine, pharmacy, restaurants, bars and souvenirs.
 As few places on the island actually take card as payment, it’s a good idea to withdraw enough money here and get creative with where you hide it.
-There are lots of mosquitos here and it’s a malarial zone so even if you have taken antimalarial tablets (which are not a prevention to malaria) you’ll need to have enough spray of choice although the breeze does help.
+There are lots of mosquitoes here and it’s a malarial zone so even if you have taken antimalarial tablets (which are not a prevention to malaria) you’ll need to have enough spray of choice although the breeze does help.

 – The low tide, crustaceans and coral reef make it impossible to swim and we were warned not to swim even at high tide for safety reasons

 – The drinks are expensive and let’s face it, on a beautiful paradise island there is nothing better than washing down a beautiful sunset with endless gin and tonics